 1. Get to know Scotland's coastline on a luxurious boutique cruise

-5. Experience the railways and walking trails of the Yorkshire Dales
+4. Experience the railways and walking trails of the Yorkshire Dales

 If a walking holiday takes your fancy in 2022, let it be in the mesmerising Yorkshire Dales, where epic views and charming villages await.
 It's also a fantastic place to experience English railways, like the heritage Keighley and Worth Valley Railway (which stops at Oakworth, made famous in The Railway Children) and the Settle-Carlisle Railway.

-7. Explore Scotland's untouched islands
+6. Explore Scotland's untouched islands

 Who needs Greece for island hopping when we've got the breathtaking Hebrides in Scotland which are waiting to be discovered?
 With their sandy beaches, spectacular wildlife and array of castles, the Hebrides will show you why some of the best UK holidays take place in Scotland.

 There are hundreds of islands that make up the archipelago, which is divided into the Inner and Outer Hebrides.
 Islay, Mull, Skye and Harris are some of the most famous isles, where you can sip quality whisky, spot puffins and experience stargazing like nothing else.
-Island hopping on a cruise is a top way to see the Hebrides in one go and our exclusive trip in May 2022 will show you the best bits.
+Island hopping on a cruise is a top way to see the Hebrides in one go and our exclusive trip in April and May will show you the best bits.

-9. Sail around the Isles of Scilly, Fishguard, Dartmouth and more
+8. Sail around Fishguard, Dartmouth and more

 Want to see the British Isles' best bits in one go?
-You'll find a cruise for that!
+There's a cruise for that!
 Whether you want to sink your toes in the heavenly sands of the Isles of Scilly, feel a world away from the stresses of daily life in the charming fishing village of Fishguard or visit Northern Ireland's largest seabird colony on Rathlin Island, you can tick off a selection of bucket list experiences on our amazing cruise around the UK.

 You Might Also Like